jackmahoney/emaile2e-javascript-client/README.md

 var api = new Emaile2eClient.InboxcontrollerApi()

-var apiKey = "apiKey_example"; // {String} Your API Key.
+var apiKey = "test"; // {String} Your API Key.
 Sign up and find it in your dashboard.

 api.createUsingPOST(apiKey).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);